-Almonty has begun a 7,000 metre drilling program on the Los Santos Project, the aim of which is to convert inferred resources into measure and indicated reserves.
-The exploration program is ongoing.
+On October 1, 2011 Almonty embarked on a drilling program at the Los Santos Project, the aim of which is to convert inferred resources into measure and indicated reserves.
+The exploration program is ongoing and the Company has plans to drill 7,000 metres per year over the next four years as part of the campaign.
 The Company has completed several drill holes and has begun to analyze the results of the drilling completed to date.
 Almonty intends to continue the exploration campaign and conduct further analysis of the results with the intention of issuing a revised NI 43-101 compliant technical report once it has collected sufficient data to do so.
 Almonty intends to release the results of its exploration campaign in due course.
-The Company intends to complete the exploration program by December 31, 2012 (11 months in total, consisting of eight months of drilling plus two months to complete the last laboratory analysis and one additional month to model the information).
-The total amount budgeted to meet the milestone was set at US\$1,800 (see page 89 of the Filing Statement).
-The Company commenced drilling in November 2011 and is on track to meet the budgeted time line.
-To date the Company has spent US\$135 on its drilling program and completed approximately 1,700 metres of drilling.
+The Company intends to complete the current phase of the exploration program by December 31, 2012 (11 months in total, consisting of eight months of drilling plus two months to complete the last laboratory analysis and one additional month to model the information).
+The total amount budgeted to meet the milestone was set at US\$1,800.
+The Company has spent US\$484 on its drilling program and completed time line.
+To date the Company has spent US\$484 on its drilling program and completed approximately 3,377 metres of drilling.
 Laboratory analysis of the core samples drilled to date is ongoing.